 I worked there in 1994 it was my first job at that time so it was very cleanIt was when Juan Tabarez of the liberation group was internedAnd Lic Joel Manzina hired meVery good personThen he went to the Santa Engracia hospitalWas or is in the same hospitalI have not heard from him

-Grupo Oncológico Luna Parc, can be found in Alvaro Obregon, Mexico City, Mexico and offers its patients Myomectomy procedures as well as 7 other procedures, across 3 different procedure categories.
-The price of a Myomectomy procedure starts from just $260, and the average price is around $260.
-Many medical professionals work at the Hospital, with 5 in total, and Grupo Oncológico Luna Parc has several accreditations, including: AMCE - Asociación Mexicana de Cirugía LaparoscópicaAMCG - Asociación Mexicana de Cirugía General
+Grupo Oncológico Luna Parc, located in Alvaro Obregon, Mexico City, Mexico offers patients Myomectomy procedures among its total of 7 available procedures, across 3 different specialties.
+The cost of a Myomectomy procedure starts from $260, whilst the national average price is approximately $260.
+There are many specialists available at the Hospital, with 5 in total, and they have multiple recognized accreditations, including: AMCE - Asociación Mexicana de Cirugía LaparoscópicaAMCG - Asociación Mexicana de Cirugía General

 I want more information